g8hh/progress-knight3/README.md

 # dev-diary

+### 10/15/2021
+# Updates!
+October 3rd - October 15th, 2021
+-restyled tooltips for easier readability, reduced eye strain
+-dynamic tooltips for Town buildings
+-first-pass rebalancing of Grain Shed's exponential income growth.
+Now nerfed to a more reasonable level.

+### 10/15/2021
+Digging into the "building count stuck at 0" bug.
+    -what is the evaluated typoeof count?
+Evaluated as type: number.
+Ok.
+    -verify increment within handleClick() is functioning as expected (this should be unit test lol)
+        -townContainer object is indeed getting the correct increments.

+Conclusion: I was resetting the saved and working counts to 0, and then logging the values to check them.
+Oops.
+            Of course they're going to display as 0.
+-"bug" squashed.
+-wrapped log writes to only occur following the enableDebugging toggle variable

 ### 10/14/2021
 -wrap Wooden Hut prototype tooltip cost in a dedicated span with ID format: coins-{buildingID} example: coins-woodenHut
 -updateTooltip(): search child elements of tooltip element to locate the new coin span - wanted to use childNode type function but was nudged back towards